HBO’s The Gilded Age

 Bertha Russell (Carrie Coon), Mrs. Astor (Donna Murphy), and Ward McAllister (Nathan Lane).
 Photograph by Alison Cohen Rosa/HBO.

-The American Gilded Age was a period of immense economic change, of great conflict between the status quo and brand new systems, and of huge fortunes made and lost.
-Against the backdrop of this transformation, Season 1 of The Gilded Age begins in 1882 with young Marian Brook (Louisa Jacobson) moving from rural Pennsylvania to New York City after the death of her father to live with her thoroughly old-money aunts, Agnes van Rhijn (Christine Baranski) and Ada Brook (Cynthia Nixon).
-Soon, Marian gets wrapped up in a feud between her aunts and their new-money neighbors, George and Bertha Russell, a railroad tycoon and his wife.
+The American Gilded Age was a time of sweeping economic transformation, marked by clashes between established norms and emerging new systems, and fortunes gained and lost on an immense scale.
+Set against this dynamic backdrop, Season 1 of The Gilded Age opens in 1882 as young Marian Brook (Louisa Jacobson) moves from rural Pennsylvania to New York City following her father’s death.
+She joins her thoroughly old-money aunts, Agnes van Rhijn (Christine Baranski) and Ada Brook (Cynthia Nixon), and is quickly drawn into a social feud between her aunts and their new-money neighbors, railroad tycoon George Russell and his ambitious wife, Bertha.

-Producers for The Gilded Age endeavored to accurately recreate New York in the 1880s, which led them to the Hudson River Museum and Glenview, our historic home on the National Register of Historic Places.
-Glenview was built in 1877 by financier John Bond Trevor, who preferred to live comfortably in the newly accessible suburbs of New York City like many other businessmen in the late nineteenth century.
-The home was designed by Charles W. Clinton, who was also the noteworthy designer of New York’s Seventh Regiment Armory (1880), now commonly known as the Park Avenue Armory.
+The producers of The Gilded Age sought to authentically capture New York in the 1880s, leading them to the Hudson River Museum and Glenview, our historic home listed on the National Register of Historic Places.
+Built in 1877 by financier John Bond Trevor, Glenview exemplifies the trend among late-nineteenth-century businessmen to embrace comfortable living in New York City’s newly accessible suburbs.
+The home was designed by Charles W. Clinton, the noted architect behind the Seventh Regiment Armory (1880), now widely recognized as the Park Avenue Armory.

-Glenview serves as the home of the character of Mrs. Astor (Donna Murphy).
-A famed New York figure, Caroline Webster Schermerhorn, or simply “the Mrs. Astor” as she was widely known, was the most prominent American socialite of the time and the wife of businessman, racehorse breeder, and yachtsman William Backhouse Astor Jr.
+In the series, Glenview stands in as the residence of Mrs. Astor (Donna Murphy).
+A legendary figure in New York society, Caroline Webster Schermerhorn—widely known as “the Mrs. Astor”—was the era’s most prominent American socialite and the wife of William Backhouse Astor Jr., a businessman, racehorse breeder, and yachtsman.

 “It’s certainly a proud moment for us to share the beautiful craftsmanship and environments of Glenview in such a fine production as The Gilded Age,” said Masha Turchinsky, HRM Director and CEO.
 “It’s an exciting way for us to reach new audiences and bring stories of the era to life.”

-For both Seasons 1 and 2, HBO’s team was onsite in Glenview for nearly two weeks.
-As stewards of the estate, HRM staff worked closely with the production team to determine what spaces were to be used, and what would stay in place and what would be safely moved to temporary storage.
-In Season 1, Glenview’s interiors, particularly the Ebony Library and Great Hall, are featured as the home of Mrs. Astor (Episodes 1, 2, and 9).
-In Season 2, the Parlor makes a grand appearance (Episode 8).
+For both Seasons 1 and 2, HBO’s production team spent nearly two weeks on-site at Glenview.
+As stewards of the estate, Hudson River Museum staff collaborated closely with the team to determine which spaces would be featured, which objects would remain in place, and which would be safely moved to temporary storage.
+In Season 1, Glenview’s interiors, especially the Ebony Library and Great Hall, appear as Mrs. Astor’s home (Episodes 1, 2, and 9).
+In Season 2, the Parlor takes center stage (Episode 8).

 on-view-glenview-hbo-2